![]() |

 Chris said: "The Optimus Green was the best sound level meter for this kind of application due to its complete ease of use for live readings; quickly being able to change between information displays (graphical, numerical, frequency weightings, 1:1 & 1:3 octave filtering views), whilst taking statutory readings of 5 & 15 minute LAeqs is essential to ensure a festivals compliance with Noise Regulations."

-- Optimus prime
+- Optimus range

-- Find your sound solution with Cirrus Research
+- Protect your workforce with the Optimus Red from Cirrus Research